MutyaSowmya123/Metropolis_Magnate/README.md

 => Background audio will be played once the game starts.
 => Collision sound effects.
 => Different audios for winning and losing.

+## Zooming Effect on Collision
+=> A slight zoomin and zoomout effect on collision of objects with the ball.